marthacastillo/S3-Bidouscando-un-destino/PR.md

 ### Fork the project:

-Do a fork is get a remote personal copy of a project.
+Make a fork is get a remote personal copy of a project.

 Go to main page of the repo you want to colaborate with, and click the Fork button in the top-right corner.